 A little bit of snow, as in the case of rain, can be useful for cleaning solar panels.
 The sunlight can still pass through a thin cover of snow.
 Designers always install solar panels at the most effective angle to help with sun reflection and the fall of snow if needed.
 Fortunately, we do not have to deal with this as much, here in Texas!

 Solar panels could possibly be damaged by a heavy hailstorm, but it is very rare.
 Fortunately, if it happens, any potential damage caused by severe weather conditions would be covered by your homeowner’s insurance, just like your roof.
 Solar Panels are tougher to break than your roof, so you can sleep calmly!
 Don’t worry about solar panels and hail – panels will withhold the hail and if not we will work with your insurance to fix them if needed!

 Solar Panels In The Wind

 Most solar panels can withstand winds up to 100mph.
 Every solar installation is firmly attached to the roof.
 The panels must be properly mounted to a sturdy, immovable surface to pass the final inspection.

-If you still have any questions regarding the performance of solar panels share your questions with us at email@example.com or call/text us 972 675 7725.
+If you still have any questions regarding the performance of solar panels or are looking for solar panel installation share your questions with us at email@example.com or call/text us 972 675 7725.